Elizabeth Poston: Composition

 Poston composed scores for radio and television productions – over 40 for radio alone – and collaborated with C. S. Lewis, Dylan Thomas, Terence Tiller and other writers.
 She wrote the score for the 1970 BBC television production of Howards End (broadcast on 26 December 1970 as Play of the Month, now lost) while living in Rooks Nest House, which was the setting for the novel.

 Her carols, especially Jesus Christ the Apple Tree (1967) and The Boar's Head Carol (1960), remain widely performed.
-The Nativity (1950), a sequence of newly composed carols and adaptations from folk songs or Medieval manuscripts retelling the Christmas Story, was premiered as a radio feature produced by Terence Tiller, but had an afterlife as an extended choral work for concert performance.
+The Nativity (1950), a sequence of newly composed carols and adaptations from folk songs or Medieval manuscripts retelling the Christmas Story, was premiered as a radio feature produced by Terence Tiller, but had an afterlife as a choral work for concert performance.
 It's one of two extended choral works of hers to have been recorded.
 The other is An English Day Book, a 20-minute sequence of sacred and profane poetry settings relating to different times of the day and year.
-It includes a setting of Sweet Suffolk Owl by Thomas Vautor that has achieved separate popularity.
+This work includes a setting of Sweet Suffolk Owl by Thomas Vautor that has achieved separate popularity.
 A new recording was issued in 2024.
 There are also anthems, mostly dating from the 1950s, such as the four movement Song of Wisdom (1956), written for Yardley Grammar School in Birmingham.

 The Concertino da camera on a Theme of Martin Peerson (1957) is a significant example of her music for chamber ensembles, and has been recorded.
 A Swiss radio broadcast of her 1960 Trio for flute, viola and harp can be heard on YouTube, and a new recording of the Trio by the Korros Ensemble was released in 2021.
 A six-minute work for string orchestra, Blackberry Fold: Requiem for a Dog, received its first broadcast in February 1976.

 In total there are over 300 compositions, some still to be discovered.
 Poston's extensive archives are now housed at the Hertfordshire Archives and Local Studies in Hertford.